Security Collections

 • Click add by the group name to add an individual group.

-• Click fast_forward to add all groups at one time.
+• Click fast_forward to add all groups at once.

 7. Click Save.